Amine-AITELAMIRI/eypiyay/API_USAGE_GUIDE.md

 **Use Case:** Research queries, information gathering
 **Effect:** ChatGPT provides more research-focused responses

+> **🔒 VPN Rotation**: When the worker is configured with `--vpn-rotate`, search mode requests automatically rotate the IP address using NordVPN to avoid getting blacklisted.
+See `worker/VPN_ROTATION_GUIDE.md` for setup instructions.

 ```json
 {
   "prompt": "Find information about renewable energy trends",